aysetemiz/Batttery-Management-System-Hardware-Design-STM32F072xx/README.md

 - Will keep time for 5 years or more

 ## INA1x9 High-Side Measurement Current Shunt Monitor
 The INA139 and INA169 are high-side, unipolar, current shunt monitors.
-Wide input common-mode voltage range, high-speed, low quiescent current, and tiny SOT-23 packaging enable use in a variety of applications
+Wide input common-mode voltage range, high-speed, low quiescent current, and tiny SOT-23 packaging enable use in a variety of applications.

+I think I will use LM358 OPAMP for ampfying measured voltage, then deciding the direction of the current will be the task.